-Few of America’s public policies are as destructive and inhumane as those on drug addiction, crime, and voting rights.
+Few of America’s public policies are as destructive and inhumane as those on drug addiction and crime.

 Our drug policies throw hundreds of thousands of people in jail for nonviolent crimes like selling or possessing plant material.
 Even a brief prison sentence can expose someone to violent crime or make it impossible to get a job.
 Such sentences have ruined the lives of tens of thousands of nonviolent, peaceful Americans.
 I’ll support a widespread overhaul of our sentencing and imprisonment systems, so the lives of nonviolent young Americans aren’t systematically ruined.